 mapping_flag equals to 0 indicates that the knee function is a decompression function. mapping_flag equals to 1 indicates that the knee function is a compression function.

-input_d_range specifies the peak luminance level for the input picture of the knee function process in relative to the nominal luminance level in units of 0.1%.
+input_d_range specifies the peak luminance level for the input picture of the knee function process relative to the nominal luminance level in units of 0.1%.
 When the value of input_d_range is 0, the peak luminance level of the input picture is unspecified.

 input_disp_luminance specifies the expected display brightness of peak luminance level for the input picture of the knee function process.
 The value of input_disp_luminance is in units of candela per square metre.
 When the value of input_disp_luminance is 0, the expected display brightness of peak luminance level for the input picture is unspecified.

-output_d_range specifies the peak luminance level for the output picture of the knee function process in relative to the nominal luminance level in units of 0.1%.
+output_d_range specifies the peak luminance level for the output picture of the knee function process relative to the nominal luminance level in units of 0.1%.
 When the value of output_d_range is 0, the peak luminance level of the output picture is unspecified.

 output_disp_luminance specifies the expected display brightness of peak luminance level for the output picture of the knee function process.
 The value of output_disp_luminance is in units of candela per square metre.
 When the value of output_disp_luminance is 0, the expected display brightness of peak luminance level for the output picture is unspecified.